The Bankrate promise

 The grace period: A short window of opportunity

 Each bank sets its own grace period for CDs, and grace periods can vary by CD term.
 Typically, they range from seven to 14 days.
-For example, Bank of America and Wells Fargo have seven-day grace periods while Chase gives 10 days.
-Ally Bank and Capital One give nine days and 10 days, respectively.
-Barclays has a 14-day grace period for online CDs.
+For example, Wells Fargo has a seven-day grace period, while Chase gives 10 days.
+Bank of America has a one-day grace period for CDs that range from seven to 27 days, and its CD terms of 28 days or more have a grace period of seven days.

 The grace period gives the CD holder time to withdraw the funds or renew the CD.
 “It’s during this time you can take your money from a CD without penalties,” Arzaga says.

-If you decide to cash out the CD and you didn’t instruct the bank to send you a check, expect to pay withdrawal penalties once the grace period is up.
+If you decide to cash out the CD and you didn’t instruct the bank to send you a check or transfer the funds to another account, expect to pay a withdrawal penalty once the grace period is up.
 Early withdrawal penalties for CDs vary widely.
 At Ally Bank, for example, the cost of an early exit from a two-year CD is 60 days of interest.
-But at Popular Direct, the penalty for a two-year CD is 270 days of simple interest.
+But at Popular Direct, the early-withdrawal penalty for a two-year CD is 270 days of simple interest.

 Options for a mature CD